Free Initial Assessment

 Is there a time limit for slips, trips and falls claims?

-You normally have three years from the date of an accident to make a slip, trip or fall claim.
+You normally have three years from the date of an accident to make a slip and trip claim.
 This is longer if you are claiming compensation on behalf of somebody with a mental impairment or a child.

 Those below the age of eighteen cannot claim compensation themselves until their 18th birthday.
 They then have three years from their 18th birthday to make a claim.

-Despite legal time limits, it is best to start a claim as soon as possible because it is easier to gather evidence while the accident is still clear in people’s minds.
+Despite legal time limits, it’s advisable to initiate a claim promptly since gathering evidence is easier when the accident is still fresh in people’s minds.

 What information do you need to start a claim?